What's On at the Gallery

 Practical art workshops

-Booking essential by Wednesday 11 March on 3412 5519 or email email@example.com
+Light refreshments will be served so bookings are essential by Thursday 22 June on 3412 5519 or email email@example.com

 Large groups are encouraged to call and inform us of their intended visit.
 Logan Art Gallery staff will provide free tours to interested groups booking at least a week in advance of their visit, and groups can also book practical activities to further enhance their visit.